Blackhead extraction

 It is also worth looking for ingredients that regulate sebum secretion, such as:

-- clays, especially kaolin clay,
+- clays, especially kaolin,

 - activated charcoal,

-- plant extracts, e.g. green tea extract,
+- plant extracts, e.g. from green tea,

 - fruit enzymes,